What Causes Translucency in Teeth?

 If your teeth appear translucent toward their edges, this could be a sign of enamel loss.
 Enamel, the outer shell of the tooth, provides a protective layer that covers the vulnerable interior.

 Though durable, enamel can wear down or erode over time, exposing the inner layers of the tooth.
 Weakened tooth enamel can look see-through where it has thinned.
 Once gone, enamel cannot regrow.
+Acidic foods and drinks, teeth grinding, and certain medical conditions can cause enamel erosion.

 You might also feel tooth sensitivity when external stimulants reach the nerves in the inner layers of the tooth.
-You will need treatment from a dentist to resolve this issue.
+Don’t fear the sensitivity because it’s only temporary and will go away quickly after treatment.
+You will need dental treatment to resolve this issue.

 Can My Dentist Restore the Look of My Smile?